MetaEdit+ brings a 10-fold productivity increase

 At Polar, one UI application developer defined the modeling language, along with the generators that transformed models made with that language into the artifacts the company needed (e.g. code, configuration files, links to simulators, document generation).
 The modeling language was supported by a tool, MetaEdit+, that provided the functionality needed to work effectively with models, such as reusing models, refactoring and replacing model elements, organizing and handling large models, multi-user access - as well as usual modeling operations like copy and paste.

-UI application developers can thus use the modeling language and tool to create high-level models (see screenshot).
+UI application developers can thus use the modeling language and tool to create high-level models (see sample design model).
 The modeling language raises the level of abstraction from coding, while also providing support for reuse when developing multiple products.
 The diagram is also executable, in that full code can be automatically generated from it.

 The influence on productivity was inspected in two ways: by measuring the development time and by collecting developers' opinions with a questionnaire after having used both approaches: the current development method and the DSM approach used for the first time.